Comcast ends bidding war with Disney for Fox, will focus on Sky

 It looks like Disney will get the X-Men, while Comcast shifts its focus to the UK.

-Comcast on Thursday confirmed it'll no longer pursue 21st Century Fox and will focus instead on its bid for UK broadcaster Sky.
+Comcast on Thursday confirmed it'll no longer pursue 21st Century Fox, focusing instead on its bid for UK broadcaster Sky.

 "I'd like to congratulate Bob Iger and the team at Disney and commend the Murdoch family and Fox for creating such a desirable and respected company," Brian Roberts, chairman and CEO at Comcast, said in a press release.